 Reactive Hypoglycemia or Afternoon Slump?

-If you feel great outside the workplace, but your energy fades as the day wears on when you're at work, you may just be having a common workplace effect known as afternoon slump.
-It comes from being inside an office building without natural ventilation and natural light, resulting in a general feeling of malaise or fatigue.
-Dr. Sally Norton describes afternoon slump as "a wave of tiredness, a loss of concentration and the seemingly impossible battle to keep your eyes open."
+If you feel great outside the workplace, but your energy fades as the day wears on at work, you may be experiencing a common workplace effect known as "afternoon slump."
+Its causes are many: being inside an office building without natural ventilation and natural light, sitting at a computer all day, or your lunch choices are just a few culprits.
+Either way, the result is a general feeling of malaise or fatigue.
+Dr. Sally Norton describes the afternoon slump as "a wave of tiredness, a loss of concentration and the seemingly impossible battle to keep your eyes open."

-Afternoon slump affects most people mid-late afternoon, usually around three.
-Simple changes in your routine and diet may be enough to end afternoon slump for good.
+Afternoon slump affects most people in the mid-to-late afternoon, usually around 3 p.m., though it can also hit workers at mid-morning.
+Simple changes in your routine and diet may be enough to end the afternoon slump for good.
+Sometimes, however, there are deeper underlying health causes to address.

 Severe afternoon slump shouldn't be dismissed as an ordinary and expected part of your workday.
-Extreme fatigue, especially when the symptoms of shakiness, dizziness, or sweating are present, could be a warning sign of reactive hypoglycemia.
+Extreme fatigue, especially when shakiness, dizziness, or sweating are present, could be a warning sign of reactive hypoglycemia.

-Hypoglycemia means low blood sugar (or low blood glucose).
+Hypoglycemia means low blood sugar (blood glucose).
 Many things can cause it, including metabolic problems, medications, and insulin resistance.
-Reactive hypoglycemia occurs in response to (reactive to) some trigger.
+Reactive hypoglycemia occurs in response to some trigger, usually after eating.
 It occurs in people who don't have diabetes but may sometimes also occur in people who have Type 2 diabetes.
 Suspected triggers for reactive hypoglycemia include:

 - Enzyme deficiencies

-Hypoglycemia causes different symptoms and to varying degrees in people.
+Hypoglycemia causes different symptoms of varying degrees in people.
 Some people lack "hypoglycemia awareness," meaning that cannot feel that their blood sugar has dropped.
-Here are common symptoms people experiencing low blood sugar feel or may exhibit:
+Here are common symptoms people experiencing low blood sugar may feel or exhibit:

 - Hunger or nausea